Judge sentences 4 defendants in US terrorism and kidnapping case to life in prison, appeals planned

 The fifth defendant — Jany Leveille, a Haitian national — avoided being part of a three-week trial last fall by pleading guilty to conspiracy to provide material support to terrorists and being in possession of a firearm while unlawfully in the United States.
 Under the terms of her plea agreement, she had faced up to 17 years in prison.

-Judge William Johnson sentenced her to 15 years, noting that Leveille has been receiving treatment for a diagnosis of acute schizophrenia that followed her arrest in 2018.
-She had undergone competency evaluations early on and began taking medication to address her mental illness.
+Judge William Johnson sentenced her to 15 years, noting that Leveille had received treatment for a diagnosis of acute schizophrenia that followed her arrest in 2018.
+She had undergone competency evaluations and began taking medication.

 “The facts are so horrendous.
 But also with Ms. Leveille, this is the first time there has been any acceptance of responsibility” among the defendants, the judge said, noting that it was significant that Leveille apologized to the toddler's mother and to her co-defendants.